SamuraiBarbi/jttw-ai/README.md

 ```

 ## Test MemGPT
 Now that we have MemGPT running and sending requests to the LiteLLM endpoint we need to test to make sure it's working properly.
-We'll go through and have a conversation with the MemGPT agent being served from MemGPT through LiteLLM to Ollama
+We'll go through and have a conversation with a MemGPT LLM agent being served from MemGPT through LiteLLM to Ollama
 ```bash
 memgpt run --model openhermes2.5-mistral --model-endpoint http://0.0.0.0:8000 --debug
 ```